The Honourable Janice Filmon, C.M., O.M.

 That is why the Sovereign’s Medal for Volunteers is such a fitting part of our national honours system.
 These awards, bestowed by the Governor General of Canada, recognize that volunteer service is at the heart of our country’s values.

 Each of the volunteers being recognized today has a unique story of service.
-This year’s recipients have served community organizations in the north and south, at the local and national level, and have dedicated themselves to education, health, sports, seniors, festivals, and spreading Canada’s caring spirit internationally.
+This year’s recipients have served community organizations throughout the province and beyond, and have dedicated themselves to education, health, sports, seniors, festivals, and spreading their caring spirit wherever they go.

 Each of them has shown leadership, and has set an example for others.
 People are learning from you when you don’t even know they are watching.